Changes to trucking regulations spark mixed response

 Trucking accidents, often resulting from fatigued drivers, make up a significant portion of all traffic related accidents each year.
 On average, there are 4,000 large truck related fatalities each year and the regulations put into place to combat those accidents have been largely debated.
-Last month, congress rolled back a 2013 requirement that mandated truck drivers take two consecutive rest periods between the hours of 1am and 5am before they can start a new workweek.
+In December 2016, Congress rolled back a 2013 requirement that mandated truck drivers take two consecutive rest periods between the hours of 1am and 5am before they can start a new workweek.
 The 2013 “1-5” requirement was an addition to the Hours of Service rule that states a truck driver must take a 34 hour off-duty period before starting a new workweek.

 Although trucking regulations continue to change and evolve, the US Department of Transportation urges automobile drivers to practice safe driving habits in order to prevent trucking accidents.
 One of the most important rules to follow when driving near a large truck is to stay out of the “No-Zone” which refers to the blind spots around large trucks.
 Here are some key tips to remember in order to stay out of the “No-Zone”: